 First, make sure you’ve filled out the FAFSA (or CSS Profile for international students).

 If you’ve been accepted to St. Edward’s, congratulations!
 The next step is to complete the Free Application for Federal Student Aid, or FAFSA.
-This year’s FAFSA has been open since October 1, and St. Edward’s is mailing out financial aid offers now.
-Our priority deadline for the FAFSA is Jan.
-15. If you fill it out by that date, you’ll have the best selection of financing options.
+This year’s FAFSA will open in late December.
+The priority deadline for the FAFSA is March 1.
+If you fill it out by that date, you’ll have the best selection of financing options.
 After that date, we’ll keep offering financial aid packages based on availability.
 Are you an international student?
 If so, you have the following options to assist in financing educational costs and will not fill out a FAFSA.

 Then you’ll receive a financial aid offer package.

 Once St. Edward’s has reviewed your financial aid information, we’ll send you a financial aid offer in the mail.
-Inside, you’ll find a breakdown of 2021–2022 costs and a letter that outlines your financial aid offer, including the bottom line.
-Your packet will also have the name and phone number of your financial aid advisor at St. Edward’s.
+Inside, you’ll find a breakdown of 2024–2025 costs and a letter that outlines your financial aid offer, including the bottom line.
+Your packet will also have the name and phone number of your financial aid counselor at St. Edward’s.
 This person will work with you throughout your college years, starting today.
-Your advisor can walk you through your financial aid offer, over the phone or in person, and help you strategize about the best way to invest in your education.
+Your counselor can walk you through your financial aid offer, over the phone or in person, and help you strategize about the best way to invest in your education.